How to Create Your First Dungeons & Dragons Character With D&D Beyond

 Creating a Character Using the Premade Characters

-If you're new to D&D and struggling with the myriad of character choices available, these premade characters are a great way to streamline character creation and get playing.
+If you're new to D&D and struggling with the myriad character choices available, these premade characters are a great way to streamline character creation and get playing.
 All you have to do is browse through each available option to see which is most appealing.
 Then, you can claim the character, add them to your account, and start your adventure!

 Each hero is fully equipped and ready for adventure.
 They come complete with a background, skills, abilities, equipment, and even suggestions for roleplaying that will help you immerse yourself in the character and navigate your way through the game.
 This option is excellent for new players, as you can experiment with traits, test different strategies, and see firsthand how the different classes and species operate in the game.

-Premade character screen on D&D Beyond's character builder.
+Premade character screen on D&D Beyond's Character Builder.

 Creating a Character Using the Standard Method